 - Open APIs.
 These APIs are available to third parties, who don’t need to be partners with the bank to use them.
 This is the type of API that allows kevin. to provide an innovative payment structure to merchants.

-Why are open banking APIs important, and how are they transforming the financial sector?
+Why are Open Banking APIs important, and how are they transforming the financial sector?

 APIs are highly important, having transformed the world of banking.
 With open banking APIs, a financial institution and a licensed third party can share financial data.
 This has allowed for the improvement of the more traditional banking systems, resulting in a more efficient form of banking for all involved parties.

-Open banking APIs benefit the bank, the customer and businesses.
+Open banking APIs benefit the bank, the customer, and businesses.

 According to the World FinTech Report, 89% of banks leverage APIs as part of their business strategy.
 As a result, banks can provide a larger value chain to people and gain valuable, useful insights about their customers.

 Businesses benefit from open banking APIs due to having new services available to them.
-Bank transaction data is shared seamlessly, securely and efficiently.
+Bank transaction data is shared seamlessly, securely, and efficiently.

-Who can use open banking APIs?
+Who can use Open Banking APIs?

-One of these authorised parties is referred to as payment initiation service providers, or PISPs.
+One of these authorized parties is referred to as payment initiation service providers, or PISPs.
 They act as an intermediary between a merchant and the bank when it comes to initiating payments.
 Through the PISP, direct money transfers between the consumer’s bank account and the merchant’s bank account can be made via the API.
 A PISP is unable to access a person’s personal financial data; they only enable the movement of money.

-Open Banking API Specifications are a list of recommendations about how banks create access endpoints for third-party providers.
+Open banking API Specifications are a list of recommendations about how banks create access endpoints for third-party providers.
 According to these specifications, third-party providers can use the bank’s read/write API in certain ways.
 It’s important to know, however, that third-party API providers are not required to adhere to these specifications by law.